jaychotaliya987/Reservoir_Pytorch/README.md

 The general guide about the range is that performance improvement is not found in the nerrow parameter range.
 Reservoir does not need fine tuning.
 A general range of parameter will result in the similar performance.

+## Training of Readout
+Common way to train a linear feed forward network is to use Ridge Regression.
+To train $W^{out}$,

+$$
+W^{out} = Y^{target} X^T (XX^T + \beta I)^{-1}
+$$

+This is a closed form solution.
+This just adjusts the output weights that solves the equation.
+Beta here is a regularization constant. more on that in the next section.

+for futher improvements I have also implimented a learning for the reservoir, it is time consuming because of the recurrent connection but if one so please can use the `finetune` module.
+That will run a BPTT and train the weights of the reservoir iteratively.
+There is not closed form solution and hance it might be enough to train only for some epochs.
+How the performance is improved is to be seen. **"Experimentation needed"**

 ___
 # ReservoirGrid/datasets

 The library have some built in datasets to utilize and get you started on using RC.
 The main game then is to fine tune and make your own Reservoir and use it to predict the dataset.